mongodb/mongo-cxx-driver/etc/releasing.md

 ### Minimum Required MongoDB C Driver Version

-Ensure `mongoc_version_minimum` and related values are updated for the latest minimum required C Driver release.
+Ensure `MONGOC_VERSION_MINIMUM` and related values are updated for the latest minimum required C Driver release.

-See the comment accompanying `mongoc_version_minimum` for a list of other sources to update.
+See the comment accompanying `MONGOC_VERSION_MINIMUM` for a list of other sources to update.

 ### Coverity